matteobaccan/owner/README.md

     hostname=foobar.com
     maxThreads=100

-To access this property you need to define a convenient Java™ interface in ServerConfig.java:
+To access this property you need to define a convenient Java interface in ServerConfig.java:

     public interface ServerConfig extends Config {
         int port();